Saudi Arabia–Thailand relations: Blue Diamond Affair fallout

 The Blue Diamond Affair was a series of events triggered by the 1989 theft of gems belonging to the Saudi royal family by a Thai employee.
 Mohammad al-Ruwaili, a Saudi Arabian businessman close to the Saudi royal family traveled to Bangkok to investigate the case, but was abducted and killed.
 Three months later, three officials from the Saudi Embassy were also shot to death in Bangkok.
 The murders remained unsolved as of 2006.
 The affair soured relations between Saudi Arabia and Thailand.
 In response Saudi Arabia stopped issuing working visas for Thais and discouraged its citizens from visiting the country..
 Although there is a ban on travel, many Saudis violate it and travel to the Kingdom of Thailand, Elias Siyaman, a tourist company representative, said there is clear growth in the number of Saudi tourists, who come in fourth place among Gulf tourists.
 They travel via the closest airports to Bangkok.
-A large percentage of Saudi nationals come for tourism, and 70 percent are single.
+A large percentage of Saudi nationals come for tourism.
 Diplomatic missions were downgraded to chargé d'affaires level.
 The number of Thai workers in Saudi Arabia fell from more than 200,000 in before the theft to around 10,000 in 2008.